 post: c/- University Council – ML42, University of the Sunshine Coast, Locked Bag 4, MAROOCHYDORE DC QLD 4558, AUSTRALIA)

-If a supervisor or other University officer receives a public interest disclosure, they must refer the matter directly to the Director, Human Resources for assessment.
+If a supervisor or other University officer receives a public interest disclosure, they must refer the matter directly to the Director, People and Culture for assessment.

 2.1.2 External reporting